andock/andock/docs/configuration/build.md

 # Build configuration

+Run `andock build deploy` to build deployment artifact and pushes to the artifact repository.

+Run `andock build` to build deployment artifact.
+This can be useful if you use any other tool (e.g acquia blt) to manage the deployment of the artifact.

-Run `andock build` to start the build.
+Run `andock build clean` to cleanup the build caches.

 !!! tip "Run your own builds?"
     If you build the project on your CI?
 Add the repository including the build artifacts as `git_artifact_repository_path` to the `andock.yml` and just run `andock deploy`.